A woman of resilience: Dr Ekram's journey to rebuild

 As Dr Ekram reflects on her journey and the challenges she has faced, she remains grateful for the support she has received from her community and her colleagues.
 She is proud to be where she is today, and she hopes that her story will inspire others to never give up on their dreams.

 "I am excited about the future of the factory.
 We have come a long way, but much work still needs to be done.
 I am committed to ensuring that we continue to innovate and grow, providing essential medical products for generations to come," she says.

-Since 2015, UNDP's Funding Facility for Stabilization has worked with the Government of Iraq and local actors to ensure safe, dignified, and voluntary returns and to lay the foundation for successfully reintegrating displaced populations into the community.
+About: Since 2015, UNDP's Funding Facility for Stabilization has worked with the Government of Iraq and local actors to ensure safe, dignified, and voluntary returns and to lay the foundation for successfully reintegrating displaced populations into the community.
 To date, UNDP has completed over 3,400 stabilization projects, including rehabilitating critical water and electrical infrastructure, schools, housing, and health facilities, all made possible with support from USAID.

 Samia: An Empowered and Resilient Rural Yemeni Woman

 In the heart of Yemen, in Lahj Governorate's Beer Jaber Village, Samia, a 47-year-old woman, is a beacon of hope and resilience for rural women striving to build ...

 Empowering Iraqi women for economic independence: UNDP's initiatives in livelihood development by capacity building